DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 ### Configuration

-1. Provide Client Id and Client Secret in Configuration.yaml file which you will get it info@cybersixgill.com2.
+1. Provide Client Id and Client Secret in Configuration.yaml file which you will get it once you contact info@cybersixgill.com.
 2. Provide the min collection interval in seconds. `min_collection_interval: 3600`

 ### Validation